Dufford Waldeck Frequently Asked Questions

 We pride ourselves on offering the highest level of professional legal services.
 Dufford Waldeck’s size and our attorneys’ expertise allow us to provide our clients with the individualized attention and care they deserve, and we have a breadth of experience to handle a wide variety of legal issues.
 We follow a client-centered model of representation, which means you control the major decisions in your case.
 You will work with your lawyer to devise strategies to reach your goals.

 Many people believe they need an attorney’s services only to solve a problem or to get out of a difficult situation.
 Often‚ the best time to see an attorney is not when you are in legal trouble but before that trouble occurs.
 Preventive law can save you time‚ money‚ and needless worry.
-Whether you need an estate attorney or civil litigation lawyer in Grand Junction, CO, we're here to help.
+Whether you need an estate planning attorney, a civil litigation lawyer, or a real estate attorney, we're here to help.